-Millions threatened by 'dangerously cold' wind chills
+For the East and the Midwest, a 'brutally cold' weekend

 The storm heaped plenty of misery across New England.
 Waves from the sea washed into Boston streets.
 And the tide in the city -- 15.16 feet -- broke the record set during the blizzard of 1978, the National Weather Service said.

 The storm flooded streets in some communities in coastal Massachusetts, turning roads into slushy rivers.
-Firefighters and the National Guard had scrambled to rescue dozens of coastal residents stranded by freezing water pushing from the Atlantic.
+Firefighters and the National Guard had scrambled to rescue dozens of coastal residents stranded by freezing water pushing in from the Atlantic.
 First responders braved the frigid waters using rubber rescue boats and high-water vehicles.

 On Friday, areas were freezing over.